 L&Q is rated:

-We currently have five bonds.
+We currently have seven bonds.

 L&Q raised £130 million in bond finance through a dedicated financing vehicle and wholly-owned subsidiary called Quadrant Housing Finance.